tdimino/SocialAGI/docs/blog/2023-08-1-youre-thinking-about-AGI-Wrong.md

 By separating these modes into discrete steps, we can cleanly distinguish thinking from emotional responses.

 This understanding enables smarter conversations.
-An AI could tap into its anger steps to increase hostile reactions.
+An AI Soul could tap into its anger steps to increase hostile reactions.
 Or reference its contemplative steps to walk back frustration and reset its mental state.

 ![samantha_annoyed.png](images/samantha_annoyed.png)
 *From the SocialAGI Playground.
 In this example, Samantha is programmed to get angry, but can be convinced with thoughtful replies to no longer deliver angry responses. [[link](https://www.socialagi.dev/playground?load=samanthaEscalates)]*